openSUSE/suse-vscode-doc/extensions/docbook-snippets/README.md

 ## Features

 The DocBook Snippets extension includes templates of both simple and complex DocBook structures.
 You can populate the templates by pressing the initial DocBook markup letters.
 For example, pressing `li` results in `<listitem>insert content</listitem>`.
-The list of templates is not complete and will be extended with future releases.
+The list of snippets is not complete and is being extended as required.

 ![Adding an itemized list.](https://raw.githubusercontent.com/openSUSE/suse-vscode-doc/main/extensions/docbook-snippets/media/itemizedlist.gif)